SynapseMedia/nucleus/docs/reference/storage/utilities.md

 !!! info
-    `Store` is a repository of storage options in the form of a function that automatically selects the appropriate storage strategy based on the type of the parameter
+    `Store` is a repository of storage options in the form of a function that automatically selects the appropriate storage strategy based on the type of the parameter.

 ::: nucleus.sdk.storage.store
     handler: python